software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 In order to clearly communicate the patterns within a pattern language, it is helpful to have a standard form for representing a pattern.
 This file both describes and exemplifies a pattern style based on the "Alexandrian form" named for Christopher Alexander.
+Use it as a base for creating new patterns.

 ---